Upper bounds on charging power and tangible advantage in quantum batteries: Abstract

 \section{Abstract}

-We demonstrate that an all-to-all coupled spin-chain model of a quantum battery with 2-local interactions exhibits superextensive charging when analysed using the upper bound derived from the uncertainty principle.
-Unlike the previously studied models in the literature, the contribution to this apparent quantum advantage arises from both the battery and the charger, and it does not require long-range couplings.
-However, on closer analysis of the charging using the battery evolution in the energy eigenspace, the advantage vanishes.
-Moreover, this tighter bound can also fail in certain physical situations.
-One has to exercise caution and compute the actual power transferred before claiming a quantum advantage.
+Quantum battery is expected to outperform its classical counterpart due to quantum effects.
+Usually, in a quantum battery made of $N$ cells, quantum advantage is demonstrated through super-extensive scaling of the upper bound to the charging power with $N$.
+In this work, we show that potential quantum advantage as measured by the power bounds need not translate to {\it tangible} advantage in practice.
+We demonstrate this by considering an all-to-all coupled spin-chain model of a quantum battery with 2-local interactions.
+It exhibits super-extensive charging when analyzed using the upper bound derived from the uncertainty principle.
+Unlike the previously studied models, the contribution to this apparent quantum advantage is two-fold -- arising from both the battery and the charger.
+The model is also experimentally friendly, as it does not require global couplings and yet generates genuine multipartite entanglement.
+However, we demonstrate that the potential quantum advantage in this scenario is not tangible by employing a tighter upper bound on power.
+Additionally, we show that even this tighter bound can fail in a range of physical situations and indicate a quantum enhancement that is intangible in practice.
+Hence, we argue that actual power transferred must be evaluated along with proper characterization of the resources before claiming quantum advantage.